 (D) A county board may not delegate its medicaid local administrative authority granted under this section but may contract with a person or government entity, including a council of governments, for assistance with its medicaid local administrative authority.
 A county board that enters into such a contract shall notify the director of developmental disabilities.
 The notice shall include the tasks and responsibilities that the contract gives to the person or government entity.
 The person or government entity shall comply in full with all requirements to which the county board is subject regarding the person or government entity's tasks and responsibilities under the contract.
 The county board remains ultimately responsible for the tasks and responsibilities.

-(E) A county board that has medicaid local administrative authority under this section shall, through the departments of developmental disabilities and job and family services, reply to, and cooperate in arranging compliance with, a program or fiscal audit or program violation exception that a state or federal audit or review discovers.
-The department of job and family services shall timely notify the department of developmental disabilities and the county board of any adverse findings.
-After receiving the notice, the county board, in conjunction with the department of developmental disabilities, shall cooperate fully with the department of job and family services and timely prepare and send to the department a written plan of correction or response to the adverse findings.
+(E) A county board that has medicaid local administrative authority under this section shall, through the departments of developmental disabilities and medicaid, reply to, and cooperate in arranging compliance with, a program or fiscal audit or program violation exception that a state or federal audit or review discovers.
+The department of medicaid shall timely notify the department of developmental disabilities and the county board of any adverse findings.
+After receiving the notice, the county board, in conjunction with the department of developmental disabilities, shall cooperate fully with the department of medicaid and timely prepare and send to the department a written plan of correction or response to the adverse findings.
 The county board is liable for any adverse findings that result from an action it takes or fails to take in its implementation of medicaid local administrative authority.

-(F) If the department of developmental disabilities or department of job and family services determines that a county board's implementation of its medicaid local administrative authority under this section is deficient, the department that makes the determination shall require that county board do the following:
+(F) If the department of developmental disabilities or department of medicaid determines that a county board's implementation of its medicaid local administrative authority under this section is deficient, the department that makes the determination shall require that county board do the following:

 (1) If the deficiency affects the health, safety, or welfare of an individual with mental retardation or other developmental disability, correct the deficiency within twenty-four hours;